syncfusion-content/angular-docs/angular/Listbox/Sorting.md

 {% endhighlight %}

- Please use the below javaScript code to get sorted items in listbox.
+ Please use the below JavaScript code to get sorted items in listbox.

   {% highlight ts %}